Social Security, a cornerstone of American retirement security, is about to become available to millions more Americans.

 In a letter, the CBO stated that the bill, as proposed, would cost more than $190 billion over a decade.
 The organization said the Social Security trust fund could “be exhausted roughly half a year earlier than it would be under current law.”

-This skepticism comes on the heels of the recent 2024 Annual OASDI Report of the Social Security Trustees, which shows that if no changes are implemented, the Social Security Trust will remain solvent for less than a decade.
+Prior to passage of the bill, several Republican senators expressed skepticism about the price tag of the legislation on the heels of the recent 2024 Annual OASDI Report of the Social Security Trustees, which shows that if no changes are implemented, the Social Security Trust will remain solvent for less than a decade.

 Related: How Much Social Security Will I Receive?